 After a bit of a wander through the streets of Amsterdam, we arrived at a local bar for some classic Dutch bar food: bitterballen.
 Served with a Dutch Amstel beer.

 These bitterballen are basically fried breaded meatballs.
-But, something I didn’t know; these days you can get them in different flavors!
+But, something I didn’t know; nowadays you can get them in different flavors!

 From Dutch cheese to Thai curry, the relatively boring (in my opinion) Dutch bar snack all of a sudden became a lot more interesting!